Mobile impurity coupled to correlated lattice bosons: Discussion and Outlook

 Several extensions of this work naturally arise.
-First, finite-temperature effects may reveal the thermal activation of particle–hole excitations in the Mott-insulating background, leading to a temperature-dependent delocalization crossover.
-Second, by introducing multiple impurities, one can study induced interactions mediated by the bath, ranging from weak RKKY-like coupling in the superfluid to bound ``defect pairs'' in the Mott insulator.
-Third, relaxing the constraint $t_{\mathrm{a}}\!=\!t_{\mathrm{b}}$ introduces an additional tuning knob: in the limit $t_{\mathrm{a}}\!\ll\!t_{\mathrm{b}}$ the impurity becomes effectively heavy, approaching the static defect problem, whereas $t_{\mathrm{a}}\!\gg\!t_{\mathrm{b}}$ realizes a fast impurity moving through a slow, strongly correlated bath, allowing comparison with nonequilibrium polaron dynamics.
+First, finite-temperature effects may reveal the thermal activation of particle--hole excitations in the Mott-insulating background, leading to a temperature-dependent de-self-trapping crossover.
+With multiple impurities, one can probe bath-mediated impurity–impurity interactions: in the superfluid they emerge as weak, long-range effective forces transmitted by compressible fluctuations, whereas in the Mott insulator they can manifest as tightly bound composite states formed via defect binding.
+Third, relaxing the constraint $t_{\mathrm{a}}\!=\!t_{\mathrm{b}}$ introduces an additional tuning knob: in the limit $t_{\mathrm{a}}\!\ll\!t_{\mathrm{b}}$ the impurity becomes effectively heavy, approaching the static defect problem, whereas $t_{\mathrm{a}}\!\gg\!t_{\mathrm{b}}$ realizes a fast impurity moving through a slow, strongly correlated bath.
 Finally, by focusing on the two-impurity sector one can address bipolaron formation directly.
 Even in the simplest case without explicit impurity--impurity interactions, bath-mediated attraction may bind two impurities into a composite object whose binding energy and effective mass can be mapped across the $(U_{\mathrm{ib}}/t, U_{\mathrm{b}}/t)$ plane.
-Including a tunable direct impurity--impurity coupling would further allow one to disentangle bath-mediated and bare interactions, and remains fully accessible within the same sign-problem-free QMC framework.
+Including a tunable direct impurity--impurity coupling would further allow one to disentangle bath-mediated interactions and bare impurity-impurity interactions, and remains fully accessible within the same sign-problem-free QMC framework.

 \textbf{Acknowledgments--} We are grateful to Guido Pupillo for bringing this idea to our attention and for helpful discussions.
 We thank Nikolay Prokof'ev for insightful discussions.